SazzatHj/IELTS-Preparation-Notebook/03-Writing-Module/02-Writing-Task-1-Line-Chart.md

 * **Strategy:** Summarize the main trends without mentioning specific numbers.
 Look for the highest/lowest points and overall directions (increase, decrease, or fluctuations).
 * **Rule:** No percentages or years in this section—just the big picture!

-> **Drafting Example:**
+**Overview Example:**

-> *"Overall, it is clear that while the Pavilion and Pier attracted an increasing share of visitors over the period, attendance at Art Galleries experienced a sharp rise followed by a dramatic decline.
-Festivals remained relatively stable with a minor downward trend before recovering towards the end of the timeline."*
+Overall, it is clear that Piar and Pavilion saw an increase in the percentage of visitors between 1980 and 2010.
+In contrast, Art Gallery and Festival experienced a fall in the rates of tourists over the same period.

+> [!TIP]
+> **Overall, it is clear that** এটা দিয়ে সব সময় Overview লিখা শুরু করব।

 ### 3. Body Paragraph 1: Detailed Data Analysis (Major Trends)
 * **Strategy:** Focus on the dominant trends.
 For instance, describe the dramatic surge of Art Galleries in 1985 and the steady climb of Pavilions peaking in 1995.
 Use precise figures.